rildodev/rildodev/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working on ...
+- 🔭 I’m currently working on Personal projects
 - 🌱 I’m currently learning JavaScript
 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->

+- 🔭 I’m currently working on Personal projects